-Below is a block diagram showing drivers you need to install to get CANUSB to work properly (some are optional).
+Below is a block diagram showing drivers you need to install to get CANUSB to work properly (some are optional) in Windows.
 You as an end user need to find out which drivers to install if you use a software made by a 3rd party developer, check with them for more information.
 You as a developer of your own software/application can choose which level/path you want.

 The FTDI USB driver must be installed first, then installing the CANUSB DLL or selecting VCP mode is optional.
 CANUSB can work only with FTDI USB driver and interface with our ASCII protocol directly through the FTDI D2XX DLL or if enabled the VCP (Virtual COM port) mode.
 Using VCP is simple and the CANUSB can easily be tested with e.g. a terminal software but is much slower than the D2XX DLL.
 The CANUSB DLL adds functions for opening, closing, sending & receiving CAN frames easily and there is also a DLL wrapper for C#.
 Our CANUSB DLL uses the FTDI USB D2XX DLL together with our ASCII protocol.